This post may contain affiliate links. Please read our disclosure policy.

 I typically switch the heat from high to low after about 4 hours and allow the soup to simmer on low for a couple of hours longer.
 This will thicken it a bit more while you’re waiting until dinnertime.

-{originally published 8/3/11 – recipe notes and photos updated 1/12/23}
+{originally published 8/3/11 – recipe notes and photos updated 1/27/26}

-34 Comments Leave a comment or review
+Leave a comment

 Rating

-1. theo lowman says
+3. theo lowman says:

 Ok… So I made this soup yesterday while I was at work and when I got home… My whole house smelled amazing!
 I followed the recipe step by step but I did a couple add ins: I uses the 1 ham bone(I always have at least 2 in the freezer on hand) and I used 2 small ham hocks and about a 1/2 cup if halved baby carrots.
-It was sooo good and this will definitely be going into my recipe folder… Thanks so much!!
+It was sooo good and this will definitely be going into my recipe folder… Thanks so much!!5 stars

 I've made this without the bone and added a cup of diced ham in the last couple hours of the cooking time.
 I hope that helps!